 - Stop outcome (e.g. arrest, citation, or warning/no action)

-Data on deputy work units were provided by the LASD West Hollywood Station.
+Data on deputy work units were provided by the Los Angeles County Sheriff’s Department West Hollywood Station.
 However, data were not collected with enough detail to identify deputies’ work unit assignments at the time each stop in the dataset was recorded.
 For details on data required for this analysis, see “More information” below.

 More information